mbradle/wnutils/doc/source/read_tutorial.rst

 for the property is a :obj:`tuple` of up to three strings, namely, the `name`, `tag1`, and `tag2`.

-To retrieve all the properties of a given zone, say the 10th zone, type::
+To retrieve all the properties of a given zone, say, the 10th zone, type::

     >>> props = my_xml.get_all_properties_for_zone('[position() = 10]')